ceodoe/4c-dl/README.md

 # 4c-dl

-Download and monitor the content of 4chan threads.
+Download and monitor media content from 4chan threads.

 This project has three components:

-* `4c-dl` - Download a thread
+* `4c-dl` - Download all media from a thread
-* `4c-dl-mon` - Monitor a thread
+* `4c-dl-mon` - Monitor a thread (automatically download new media until thread dies)
-* `4c-dl-web` - Remotely download a thread
+* `4c-dl-web` - Remotely download all media from a thread

 ## How to use